JohannEid/awesome-chainlink/README.md

 ## Primers on Chainlink

-- [ChainLink, an Overview and Our Focus](https://medium.com/chainlink/chainlink-an-overview-and-our-focus-14f03335b803) : Medium By Sergey Nazarov
+- [ChainLink, an Overview and Our Focus](https://medium.com/chainlink/chainlink-an-overview-and-our-focus-14f03335b803) : Medium By Sergey Nazarov ![Chainlink Core][Chainlink Core]
 - [Analysis of Chainlink — The Decentralised Oracle Network](https://medium.com/@jonnyhuxtable/analysis-of-chainlink-the-decentralised-oracle-network-7c69bee2345f) : Medium by Jonny Huxtable
 - [Introduction to ChainLink (LINK) – The Decentralized Oracle Network](https://cryptoslate.com/chainlink/) : Cryptoslate article by Sam Town
 - [What is ChainLink?
 A Beginner’s Guide to Decentralized Oracles](https://coincentral.com/what-is-chainlink-a-beginners-guide-to-decentralized-oracles/) CoinCentral article by Colin Harper